yiisoft/yii2/docs/guide/runtime-routing.md

 ## Routing <span id="routing"></span>

-Routing involves two steps.
-In the first step, the incoming request is parsed into a route and the associated query parameters.
-In the second step, a [controller action](structure-controllers.md#actions) corresponding to the parsed route is created to handle the request.
+Routing involves two steps:

+- the incoming request is parsed into a route and the associated query parameters;
+- a [controller action](structure-controllers.md#actions) corresponding to the parsed route is created to handle the request.

 When using the default URL format, parsing a request into a route is as simple as getting the value of a `GET`